Random variables#

 Other kinds of random variables#

-For example, consider a random variable determined as follows: flip a fair coin, then the value is zero if it comes up heads, otherwise draw a
+There are random variables that are neither discrete nor continuous.
+For example, consider a random variable determined as follows: flip a fair coin, then the value is zero if it comes up heads, otherwise draw a number uniformly at random from \([1,2]\).
+Such a random variable can take on uncountably many values, but only finitely many of these with positive probability.

 We will not discuss such random variables because they are rather pathological and require measure theory to analyze.